Kenny Golladay Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 - Golladay (10 red zone targets) has been the recipient of 16.7% of his team's 60 red zone pass attempts.

-- The Giants, who rank 31st in the NFL in points scored, have attempted a pass 58.8% of the time while opting for the ground attack 41.2% of the time.
+- The Giants, who rank 31st in the NFL in points scored, have attempted a pass 58.8% of the time while running the football 41.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Golladay's matchup with Washington.